tofuman0/PCA9505_06/README.md

 All IO are defaulted as inputs on power on.

-Output enable disables outputs on ALL IO configured as outputs and could be used to send s PWM signal to dim LED's connected to outputs.
+Output enable disables outputs on ALL IO configured as outputs and could be used to send an PWM signal to dim LED's connected to outputs.

 Interupt is active LOW when a pin's state has changed.